22 Georgia State University Law Review 803 (2006)

 The primary purpose of this article is to explain the aftermath of Kelo as a socio-legal phenomenon, which is every bit as important as (perhaps more important than) the Supreme Court's ruling in the case.
 By paying close attention to the political and legislative aftermath of Kelo, we can understand why the Supreme Court's decision is not good news for local planners and developers, who are finding it significantly more difficult to engage in urban (re)development throughout the United States.
 By contrast, the plaintiffs who lost the Kelo battle, may have won the war to keep their homes.

 This article also has a secondary purpose, which is the place Kelo and its political reception in a larger comparative-institutional context.
 That context (which I develop more fully in another article, Political Institutions, Private Property and Judicial Review: A Comparative Institutional Analysis, forthcoming in 2007 in the Supreme Court Economic Review) examines how political bodies, as well as courts, substantially protect private property rights.
 Kelo's aftermath, along with other evidence from the United Kingdom and the several U.S. states, supports the proposition that, even in the absence of constitutional protections assiduously enforced protected by judges, the institution of private property would be substantially protected.

 Cole, Daniel H., "Why Kelo Is Not Good News for Local Planners and Developers" (2006).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 384.